siemdejong/ice/README.md

 Plot graphs (Q, A, r or r3) where axes are categorized by sucrose level and IBP variant. *Doesn't work right now.
 Switched from json to csv.*

 ## fit_data.py
 Used to calculate best fits to the data.
-Currently has troubles calculating the best linear fit for some sets.

 ## Example folder structure
 ```